django-crispy-forms/django-crispy-forms/docs/form_helper.rst

             self.helper = FormHelper(self)

 When you do this crispy-forms builds a default layout using ``form.fields`` for you, so you don't have to manually list them all if your form is huge.
-If you later need to manipulate some bits of a big layout, using dynamic layouts it's highly recommended, check :ref:`dynamic layouts`.
+If you later need to manipulate some bits of a big layout, using dynamic layouts is highly recommended, check :ref:`dynamic layouts`.

 Also, now the helper is able to cross match the layout with the form instance, being able to search by widget type if you are using dynamic API.